 It is important to note that some equity plans can activate the restrictions on termination benefits34 mentioned in Section IV.iv.
-This can occur when an equity plan either accelerates vesting of equity benefits on cessation of employment or an employer exercises a discretion to allow an executive to retain an incentive (such as shares, options and bonus rights) when the executive ceases employment and would otherwise have forfeited those rights.
+This can occur either when an equity plan accelerates vesting of equity benefits on cessation of employment or when an employer exercises a discretion to allow an executive to retain an incentive (such as shares, options and bonus rights) when the executive ceases employment and would otherwise have forfeited those rights.

 i Annual reports